How does a sales funnel work?

 10 minutes

-Understanding the sales funnel concept
+Understanding the concept of a sales funnel

 Why is it a fundamental tool?